redis/docs/content/operate/rs/release-notes/rs-7-8-releases/rs-7-8-0-tba.md

 ### Resolved issues

+- RS123645: Fixed inconsistent behavior for shard creation when you enable sharding.
+Now, when creating a database with sharding enabled, you must always provide a `shard_key_regex`.

 - RS130444: Fixed an issue that prevented creating or editing users without an email address in the Cluster Manager UI.

 - RS121796: The "multiple endpoint" configuration database default setting should also enable sharding when selected.